-1. $VEGETABLE\ CROPS$ .
-Spring term.
+11. COMMERCIAL VEGETABLE PRODUCTION.
+Fall term.
 Credit four hours.
 Lectures, M W F 11.
-Plant Science 233.
-Laboratory, M T W or F 2-4:30.
-Vegetable greenhouses and East Ithaca gardens.
+East Roberts 222.
+Laboratory W or F 2-4:30.
+East Roberts 301.
 Professor Sweet.

 Intended for the student who wishes to specialize in commercial vegetable growing, whether the vegetables are for the fresh market or for processing.
 A study of the general principles of vegetable growing.
 Consideration is also given to the economic importance, cultural requirements, marketing, and storage of important vegetables.
+Field trips are required.